fxnnxc/fxnnxc.github.io/_side_articles/deconvolution_checkerboard.md

 > Note: This post is a mathematical review of the paper "Deconvolution and Checkerboard Artifacts" [[project link](https://distill.pub/2016/deconv-checkerboard)] <d-cite key="odena2016deconvolution"/>, Intended to  broaden the understanding of operations, convolution and deconvolution.
 We use © symbol to represent the texts and figures obtained from the paper. <text style="font-style:normal"> 🤗 </text>

 > The motivation of this review is Circuits Thread <d-cite key="cammarata2020thread"/>.
-As modules in NN propagate signals and artifacts are results of the inductive bias of modules, we can broaden the understanding of mechanistic interpretability by analyzing the modules.
+As modules in NN propagate signals, they can make artifacts, which may be the results of the inductive bias.
+Therefore, we  broaden the understanding of mechanistic interpretability by analyzing the modules in a deeper manner.

 ## Introduction